UNIVERSITY OF WISCONSIN River Falls

 Restricted Access: Student is restricted from visiting a specific residential community because it has been determined that an individual’s presence within a community is such a disruption that the community may benefit from their removal.

-It may be determined, due to the severity of an incident, the residents involved must have no contact with one another.
+It may be determined, due to the severity of an incident, the students involved must have no contact with one another.
 No contact includes, but is not limited to, contact in person, in writing, by computer, by telephone or through another person (with the exception of law enforcement or the courts).
 At times a No Contact Order may mean a student will need to move temporarily to another residence hall environment.
-No Contact Orders will be given to the students in writing by a University staff member.
+No Contact Orders will be given to the students in writing by a university staff member.

-Depending on the severity of the violation or persistent violation of residence hall policies, students may be referred to Student Conduct and Community Standards (SCCS) for adjudication through the University conduct system.
+Depending on the severity of the alleged violation or persistent violation of residence hall policies, students may be referred to Student Conduct and Community Standards (SCCS) for adjudication through the university conduct system.
 Some referrals may also result in the student’s residence hall contract being terminated.
 These behaviors include, but are not limited to:

-The Department of Residence Life’s official means of communication with current residents is through their UW-River Falls email.
+Residence Life’s official means of communication with current residents is through their UW-River Falls email.
 Residents are expected to check their UW-River Falls email account frequently and consistently.
 A student’s failure to monitor their UW-River Falls email account will not exempt them from adhering to the information and deadlines communicated.

 Residence Life will contact parents or legal guardians in the event of health and safety concerns or when their student is under 21 years of age and has violated the alcohol or drug policy.

 Students involved in residence hall incidents, whether found responsible or not, will have a record of the incident and summary of all actions on file while the student is enrolled at UW-River Falls and for seven years past their last date of attendance.
 Some records may be held longer depending on the nature of the incident.
 A student’s file will be available only to the student, the Office of Student Conduct and Community Standards (SCCS), and Residence Life.